esl/MongooseIM/doc/user-guide/client-certificate.md

 ### Enable compatible authentication method

-You need to enable one of the following authentication methods by using the [`auth_method` option](../Advanced-configuration.md#authentication) in the MongooseIM configuration file.
+You need to enable one of the following authentication methods by using the [`auth.method` option](../advanced-configuration/auth.md#authmethods) in the MongooseIM configuration file.

-* `pki` - accepts user credentials,
+* `"pki"` - accepts user credentials,
-* `http` - accepts user credentials if the provided certificate is [known and valid](../../authentication-methods/http#method-get_certs)
+* `"http"` - accepts user credentials if the provided certificate is [known and valid](../../authentication-methods/http#method-get_certs)
-* `ldap` - accepts user credentials if a corresponding user account exists in LDAP.
+* `"ldap"` - accepts user credentials if a corresponding user account exists in LDAP.

 ### Self-signed certificates